menglaili/Lidar_filter/README.md

 Time complexity is *O(N)*
 ### Temporal median filter
 #### Method 1.
 The bisect.insort function can insert element to a list while maintaining the sorted order of it.
 For a N-dimensional scan, a list of N lists L1 are created.
-For each update step, insert each element of the new scan to its corresponding list using bisect.insort i.e. receive scan = [1,2,3], L1 changes from [[0],[1],[2]] to [[0,1],[1,2],[2,3]].
+For each update step, insert each element of the new scan to its corresponding list using bisect.insort i.e. *receive scan = [1,2,3], L1 changes from [[0],[1],[2]] to [[0,1],[1,2],[2,3]]*.
 For each dimension, given the sorted list, the median is the middle value if N is odd, or the average of two middle values if N is even.

 Create another list of N lists L2 to store every scan since the first one.
 If no more than D scans are received, compute the median of each list in L1 and return them as a new list.
-If D scans are received, then pop out the first element in each of the N lists in L2, i.e. D = 1, receive scan = [2,3,4], L2 changes from [[0,1],[1,2],[2,3]] to [[1,2],[2,3],[3,4]], pop out 0,1,2 from corresponding lists; Remove the poped element from corresponding list in L1 and the sorted order won't break; Compute the median of each list in L1 and return them as a new list.
+If D scans are received, then pop out the first element in each of the N lists in L2, i.e. *D = 1, receive scan = [2,3,4], L2 changes from [[0,1],[1,2],[2,3]] to [[1,2],[2,3],[3,4]], pop out 0,1,2 from corresponding lists*; Remove the poped element from corresponding list in L1 and the sorted order won't break; Compute the median of each list in L1 and return them as a new list.

 Time complexity is *O(DN)* since insert to a sorted list is *O(D)* and we have to do it for N lists.
 #### Method 2.